arturdoruch/FlashMessageBundle/README.md

 ================

 FlashMessageBundle allows in very convenient way sets or adds flash messages.
-Is helpful, when we want to give user some response information about controller action status.
+It's helpful, when we want to give user some response information about controller action status.
 Flash message manager working with `Symfony\Component\HttpFoundation\Session\Flash\FlashBag` and every setting message is automatically translated by `Symfony\Component\Translation\Translation`.

 ## Installation